Categories > Original > Drama > Gravity0 Reviews

 I think, any possibilities of having faith in such things were taken away from me at a young age.
 I had seen too many ugly things to restore a belief in something so pure.
 I had believed in love as much as I had believed in fairies, I'd say; a part of me desperately wanting those things to exist, but the lack of naivety keeping my feet on the ground.

-And being as young as I was, I really, really hated to be proved wrong.
+And being as young as I was, I really, really hated to be proven wrong.